Gajab Thai Gayo!

-Gajab Thai Gayo! is a 2022 Indian Gujarati science fiction comedy children's film written and directed by Neeraj Joshi.
+Gajab Thai Gayo! is a 2022 Indian Gujarati-language science fiction comedy children's film written and directed by Neeraj Joshi.
 The film stars Malhar Thakar, Pooja Jhaveri and Ujjwal Chopra in lead roles.

 Plot

 Bhagirath, a post graduate from a reputed university, offers to teach students for free in their mother tongue at Sheth Kapurchand Mangaldas Vidyalaya, one of the last existing Gujarati medium schools.
 The principal is struggling to keep the school running.
 Vishwa, principal's daughter and a teacher, does not trust Bhagirath as his teaching methods are unconventional.
 Bhagirath, Vishwa and students travel to nearby village.
 They stumble upon a relic which takes them on an adventure of a lifetime beyond space and time.